 - Invites, reviews, and responds to inquiries and proposals.
 Offers professional advice and field expertise to applicants and grantees.

-- Works with grantees to develop strategies to effectively use available resources while fulfilling Program goals.
+- Partners with grantees to develop strategies to effectively use available resources while fulfilling Program goals.

-- Engages with consultants to develop briefing papers and Program-related reports that broaden the Foundation’s understanding of new approaches, best practices, and issues relating to the performing arts.
+- Works with consultants to develop briefing papers and Program-related reports that broaden the Foundation’s understanding of new approaches, best practices, and issues relating to the performing arts.

-- Manages a diverse portfolio of approximately 60-80 grants; assesses progress and responds to financial and programmatic reports.
+- Manages a diverse portfolio of approximately 80 grants, including a cluster of grants focused on arts education delivery and policy and advocacy at the federal, state and local level; assesses progress and responds to financial and programmatic reports.

 - Establishes and maintains effective relationships with current and prospective grantees and other funders and partners in the field.

 - Ensures that sound financial controls are in place for each grant and that funds are spent wisely and according to grant agreements.

 - Manages evaluation of grants and participates in assessments of Program strategies.
 Develops guidelines for measuring the success of grants and Program strategies.

 - Drafts summaries of grant applications for grant dockets for Board review and approval.
 Reviews, writes, proofs, and edits the grant recommendation materials.